Error 1 — water supply

 - The cycle stops shortly after starting and the drawer remains empty

-This error is typically caused by a kinked or blocked water supply hose, a faulty or clogged inlet valve, low household water pressure, or a failed water inlet valve solenoid that has worn out over time.
+Typically, this error results from a kinked or blocked water supply hose, a clogged or faulty inlet valve, low household water pressure, or a worn-out water inlet valve solenoid.

 - Shut off the water supply valve before disconnecting any water lines or hoses.